Configure a Certificate Authority

 Okta revokes device certificates that were issued but not used for successful authentication within 90 days.

 Okta as a CA doesn't support renewal requests.
 Instead, redistribute the profile before the certificate expires to replace the expired certificate.
-All MDM SCEP policies should be configured to allow for profile redistribution.
+Configure all MDM SCEP policies to allow for profile redistribution.

 You can provide your own CA if your environment has one of the following: